-The Crime Analysis Unit works together to produce tactical, strategic and intelligence-related products for commanders and line level personnel.
-The Crime Analysis Unit performs analysis of current crime series and patterns as well as long-term strategic analysis of crime-related problems throughout the City.
-This unit supports the patrol function by providing officers with information on emerging trends, patterns and series.
+The Crime Analysis Section works together to produce tactical, strategic and intelligence-related products for commanders and line level personnel.
+The Crime Analysis Section performs analysis of current crime series and patterns as well as long-term strategic analysis of crime-related problems throughout the City.
+This section supports the patrol function by providing officers with information on emerging trends, patterns and series.
 Crime analysts also support the investigative function with association charts, link analysis and other intelligence related products.
 Some sample products produced by these analysts are weekly and monthly reports, analytical maps, and crime bulletins.

-The analysis performed by the Crime Analysis Unit is used for tracking current and emerging crime series in the City.
+The analysis performed by the Crime Analysis Section is used for tracking current and emerging crime series in the City.
 Commanders, detectives and patrol officers use these products to aid with investigations, surveillance efforts and problem solving projects.
-Crime bulletins and the weekly crime report are posted to the Mobile Data Browsers (MDB) so officers can access the information regarding crime series and trends while on the street.
-This immediate access to crime analysis products helps officers better focus their efforts within their beats or sectors and keeps them abreast of immediate patterns and trends.

 Problem identification and analysis are also at the cornerstone of the Crime Analysis Section.
 Long-term strategic analysis of crime issues and problems are performed by crime analysts to help sector command staff effectively manage, allocate and deploy resources.
 This type of analysis also helps command staff work to identify problem addresses, ‘hot’ products, repeat offenders and crime specific hot spots.